mikolodziejczyk/FirstAngular/README.md

-# FirstApp
+# FirstAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.
+This is a firt set of angular practice projects.

 ## Development server